zhxie/conch-bay/README.md

 ### Import data from Salmonia3+

 Run the following command to extract and convert data from a Salmonia3+ backup into `conch-bay-import.json`.
 You can then import it into Conch Bay.
-Notice that some information may be wrong since IKAX3 contains encrypted data.
+Notice that some information may be missing since the Salmonia3+ backup does not contain all the data of results.

 ```sh
 python3 tools/convert_salmonia3+_backup.py <PATH_TO_SALMONIA3+_PLAIN_JSON_BACKUP>